sashamakarenko/fixpp/readme.md

-# fixpp stands for FIX decoder with C++ PreProcessor
+# fixpp stands for FIX decoder by C++ PreProcessor

-The idea is use CPP preprocessing instructions along with standard Linux CLI tools(bash,sed,grep) to geenrate a FIX decoder for a given venue.
+The idea is use CPP preprocessing instructions along with standard Linux CLI tools(bash,sed,grep) to generate a FIX decoder for a given venue.

 * No third party dependencies.
 All the generated code is yours and can go straight into your lib or app.
 * Extremely lightweight and low latency FIX parsing with reusable memory and objects.
 * Repeating groups support.
-* You can strip off all useless sandard FIX tags to fit your venue specs.
+* You can strip off all useless standard FIX tags to fit your venue specs.
-* Flexible formating with available predefined TTY color styles.
+* Flexible formatting with available predefined TTY color styles.
 * Pretty printing with GDB and VSCode.

 ![TTY formatting](images/exec-report-tty.png)